nakiostudio/EasyPeasy/README.md

 ## License

 EasyPeasy is available under the MIT license.
-See the LICENSE file for more info.
+See the [license](https://github.com/nakiostudio/EasyPeasy/blob/master/LICENSE) file for more info.